drsteveplatt/Gerstner/README.md

 ## Gerstner library

-The Gerstner library (gerstner.cpp, gerstner.h) defines classes used to implement a 2D height surface and apply Gerstner waves to the surface.
+The Gerstner library (gerstner.cpp, gerstner.h) defines the class used to implement a 2D height surface and apply Gerstner waves to the surface.

-- GridHeight.
-A 2D array of integer values used to store point-heights.

 - GerstWave.
 A single Gerstner wave.
 It will have a duration (how long it lasts, in ms), a wavelength (distance between crests in WCS units), an angle (which way it faces and flows), and a sharpness (how narrow/pointy the peaks are).